THISISDINOSAUR/Anatomy/README.md

 - Clean up expander (and maybe parser)
 The expander's gotten quite large and unorganised, and could do with some reorganisation.

+### Server features

+Top priority.
+A server that reads an anatomy, exposes the parameter information, takes in parameter values, and then uses those to regenerate the anatomy, and then outputs the new anatomy.

+- URL parameters currently case insensitive
+This is because in racket `request-bindings` is case insensitive.
+Need to find an alternative for this.

+- Server should serve available parameters
+This should include the allowed ranges and default value

+- Parameter checks
+Should check the parameters actually exist, and check the allowed ranges, and handle appropriately

+- Handle when no parameters specified
+Should  return dinosaur with default parameters.
+Also, need to reset parameters when regardless, to handle when only certain parameters are specified.

 ### Ecosystem level features

 - Parameter range analysis